JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ProfileSVG.save("/tmp/profile6.svg")
 ```
 from the profiler's output [here](profile6.svg) we can see some type instabilities.
 Where they come from?
-The compiler does not have any infomation about types stored in `settings`, as the type of stored values are `Any` (caused by storing `String` and `Int`).
+The compiler does not have any information about types stored in `settings`, as the type of stored values are `Any` (caused by storing `String` and `Int`).
 ```julia
 julia> typeof(settings)
 Dict{Symbol, Any}
 ```
-The second problem is `get` operation on dictionaries is very time consuming operation (although technically it is O(1)), because it has to search the key in the list.
-Dicts are designed as a mutable container, which is not needed in our use-case, as the settings are static.
+The second problem is `get` operation on dictionaries is very time consuming operation (although technically it is O(1)), because it has to search the key in the list. `Dict`s are designed as a mutable container, which is not needed in our use-case, as the settings are static.
 For similar use-cases, Julia offers `NamedTuple`, with which we can construct settings as
 ```julia
 nt_settings = (;stepsize = 0.01, h=0.001, iters=500, :info => "info")
 ```